-6.5 Volume Collected
+6.4 Volume Collected

-Unlike some other stewarded products, such as tires, pharmaceuticals and electronics, Program Products are consumable products that don't necessarily have an expiry date after which they are no longer usable.
+Reference to volumes of residuals collected as a measure of Program performance presents some unique challenges in the context of paint and HHW products.
+Unlike some other stewarded products, such as tires, pharmaceuticals and electronics, Program Products are consumable products that do not necessarily have an expiry date after which they are no longer usable.
 Rather, consumers may keep Program Products in their possession for years after initial use.
-Program Product is only considered waste at the point where the consumer no longer values it or determines they no longer have any use for it.
-Factors such as the consumable nature of the product, varied product life expectancy, and consumer behavior make it difficult to evaluate program performance and to utilize recovery rate as a performance target.
-In general, program performance should be evaluated based on a suite of performance metrics and in aggregate, focusing on trends as opposed to absolute numbers or one particular metric.
+Program Product is only considered waste at the point where the consumer no longer values it or has any use for it.
+Factors such as the consumable nature of the product, varied product life expectancy, and consumer behavior make it difficult to evaluate program performance based on collected volumes.